mustafamalkoc/phylogeneticTree_pipeline/README.md

-This pipeline is using maff linsi method for high quality MSA/Tree production.
+This pipeline is using maff einsi method for high quality MSA/Tree production.